rekki/blackrock/README.md

 }' http://khanzo/search
 ```

-returns lists of all objects matching the query, sorted by score
+returns lists of top N objects matching the query, sorted by score

 ```
 {